 The following assumes that you are using a Generation 2 or later Spektrum transmitter and that you have already programmed the receiver with one of the stabilization options explained above.
-Using the receiver with other transmitters is discussed in a separate pending document, "Additional Information".
-[LINK to be provided]
+Using the receiver with other transmitters is discussed in a separate document, "Additional Information".
+[LINK]

-It is usually most convenient to complete receiver programming (see Step 4, above) and items 1 to 3 below before mounting the receiver in the plane.
+It is usually most convenient to complete receiver programming (Step 4, above) and items 1 to 3 below before mounting the receiver in the plane.